-But how well do you actually understand what GAP insurance is and when you are actually able to get any benefit from it?
+How well do you actually understand what GAP insurance is and when you can actually benefit from it?
 Do you know what GAP stands for?
 Do you know what type of GAP insurance you have (there are many different variations) and exactly what you are covered for?
-And should you be taking it just because the dealer is trying unbelievably hard to add it onto your order?

 What is GAP insurance?

 GAP stands for Guaranteed Asset Protection.
-GAP insurance is an additional insurance product for your vehicle, aimed at providing extra cover – over and above your car insurance – in the event of your car being declared a Total Loss (which means it has been either written off after an accident or stolen and not recovered).
+GAP insurance is an additional insurance product for your vehicle, over and above your regular car insurance policy.
+It’s aimed at providing extra cover in the event of your car being declared a Total Loss (which means it has either been written off after an accident or stolen and not recovered).

-It is not a replacement for your car insurance.
-In fact, you must have a valid comprehensive car insurance in place to be able to make a claim on your GAP insurance.
+GAP insurance is not a replacement for your car insurance.
+In fact, you must have a valid comprehensive car insurance in place to be able to make a claim on your GAP cover.

-Your regular (comprehensive) car insurance will generally cover you for the market value of your car if it is stolen or written off.
-However, this may be a lot less than what you originally paid for the car, as it will start depreciating as soon as you drive away from the showroom.
+Your regular comprehensive car insurance will generally cover you for the market value of your car if it is stolen or written off.
+However, this will probably be a lot less than what you originally paid for the car, as it will start depreciating as soon as you drive away from the showroom.
 This is normal; your car insurance is designed to cover you for what your car is worth today, not what you paid for it originally.

 Types of GAP insurance

-There are different types of GAP insurance, but they are designed to cover you for one of two things:
+There are several different types of GAP insurance, but the most popular offerings for consumers are designed to cover you for one of two things:

-- The difference (or the ‘gap’) between what your car insurance has paid you and what you originally paid for the car* (the Invoice Price**)
+- Return to Invoice: The difference (or the ‘gap’) between what your car insurance has paid you and what you originally paid for the car* (the Invoice Price**)

-- The difference between what your car insurance has paid you and what you owe the finance company to settle your finance agreement*
+- Finance GAP: The difference between what your car insurance has paid you and what you owe the finance company to settle your finance agreement*

 When does GAP insurance cover me?